5 Challenges Facing Boarding Schools

 5. Facing uncertain financial and political times.

-As I write this, the stock market keeps hitting record highs, interest rates are at historic lows, and unemployment is the lowest it has been in years.
-While that is encouraging, you and I both know that things can change in a nano-second.
-Suddenly the market plunges, and unemployment rises as the economy sheds jobs.
+As I write this, the stock market keeps hitting record highs, interest rates are at historic lows, and unemployment is the lowest in years.
+While that is encouraging, you and I know things can change in a nano-second.
+Suddenly, the market plunges, and unemployment rises as the economy sheds jobs.
 All of those economic changes will impact your school.

 comments powered by Disqus